 Call for Botany 2014 Symposia, Colloquia, Workshops, and Discussion Sessions

-Colloquia are organized around more specialized topics with all presentations adhering to the standard 15 minute timeframe.
-The number of presentations in a colloquium is variable (16 maximum).
-Discussion sessions (“roundtable discussions”) are organized around a particular topic of interest with the bulk of the time devoted to discussion that engages the audience.
-Workshops are distinguished from symposia and colloquia by the inclusion of time devoted to hands-on activities (e.g., software demonstrations, data analysis tutorials, etc.).
+Colloquia are organized around more specialized topics, with all presentations adhering to the standard 15 minute timeframe.
+The number of presentations in a colloquium is variable up to 16.
+Discussion sessions (“roundtable discussions”) are organized around a particular topic of interest, with the bulk of the time devoted to discussion that engages the audience.
+Workshops include hands-on activities (e.g., software demonstrations, data analysis tutorials, etc.).

-Society funding for symposia comes from BSA Sections and partner societies, and will only be provided if the symposium has been approved by one or more of these organizations.
-Symposium funding also can come from granting agencies or industry sources, and must be accompanied by a letter stating this support for consideration for approval.
-Sponsorship can be requested from more than one BSA Section and/or partnering Society, as cross disciplinary/multi-sectional symposia are strongly encouraged.
-Note that one Section or partnering Society should be identified as the lead sponsor.
-The main purpose of symposium funding is to be able to obtain high-quality speakers who would not normally be attending the conference, not as a way to reward speakers who regularly attend our meeting; hence, it is possible to organize a good symposium with little or no funding.
+Society funding for symposia comes from BSA Sections and partner societies, and a commitment must be obtained before proposal submission.
+Symposium funding also can come from granting agencies or industry sources, and the proposal must be accompanied by a letter stating this support.
+Sponsorship can be requested from more than one BSA Section and/or partnering Society, and cross-disciplinary/multi-sectional symposia are strongly encouraged.
+In such cases, one Section or partnering Society should be identified as the lead sponsor.
+Please note that the main purpose of symposium funding is to be able to obtain high-quality speakers who would not normally be attending the conference; it is not intended as a means to reward speakers who regularly attend our meeting.
+It is therefore possible to organize a good symposium with little or no funding.

-The deadline for receiving proposals is November 1, 2013.
+The deadline for receiving proposals is 2013-11-01.

 For additional information or questions, please contact the appropriate Program Director:

-And/or your sponsoring BSA Sectional Program Chair.
+SHC Andrea Weeks email@example.comAnd/or your sponsoring BSA Sectional Program Chair.